astro-campianta/Initial-conditions-for-stellar-systems/README.md

 ```bash
 jupyter notebook
 ```
 From the Jupyter interface, open **initial_conditions_generator.ipynb**.
-Run the cells sequentially to generate stellar populations with your chosen initial conditions (mode 1 or mode 2).
+Run the cells sequentially to generate stellar systems with your chosen initial conditions (mode 1 or mode 2).